gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 ## Consume a theme in a Gatsby application

-Let's test the theme you've created by created!
+Let's test the theme you've created!

 ### Set up a new Gatsby site